rivy-go/git-changelog/README.md

 ## Thanks

-`git-chglog` is inspired by [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog).
+`git-changelog` is inspired by [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog).
 Thank you!

 ## Contributing